Rohit225PRO/-Unemployment_Analysis_India/README.md

 ## 🔧 How to Use

 1️⃣ **Clone this repository** or download the notebook file.
-2️⃣ Ensure that the dataset file (`Unemployment in India.xls`) is in the same directory as the notebook.
+2️⃣ Ensure that the dataset file (`Unemployment in India.csv`) is in the same directory as the notebook.
 3️⃣ Install the required Python packages:
 ```bash
 pip install pandas numpy seaborn matplotlib scikit-learn joblib openpyxl